-The Curbside Composting program collects food scraps, food-soiled paper, and leaf/yard waste and turns it into compost or renewable energy.
+The Department of Sanitation (DSNY) collects leaf and yard waste, food scraps, and food-soiled paper and turns it into compost or renewable energy.

-Unlike past composting programs, there will be no sign-up required for this new program.
-Compost is collected on the same day as recycling.
+No sign-up is required for service.
+Compost is collected every week on the same day as recycling.

 Until service begins in your area, you can: